Sexual Violence Prevention and Response

 Anyone directly subjected to sexual assault or misconduct, including an individual who is not a member of the UBC community, can make a report against a member of the UBC Community under Policy 131.

 If you wish to submit a report, you can contact Myrna McCallum, Director of Investigations:

 Once you have contacted the Director of Investigations, she will conduct an initial review to determine if UBC has jurisdiction to investigate.
 If it is determined that UBC has jurisdiction, the Director of Investigations will follow the review and investigations procedures outlined in Sections 3 and 4 of Policy 131.

-Information on reporting for Vancouver Campus community members is available at http://sexualviolenceresponse.ubc.ca.
+Information on getting support or reporting for Vancouver Campus community members is available at http://sexualviolenceresponse.ubc.ca.

 Sexual Assault and other Sexual Misconduct